-One of Charleston’s greatest summertime attractions is the beautiful beaches.
+No summertime trip to Charleston is complete without a trip to one of the area’s beautiful beaches.
 Soak up the laid-back vibe of Folly Beach, the family friendly feel of Isle of Palms or the unspoiled ocean views at Sullivan’s Island.
 Each beach has its own character and appeal along with a selection of amenities and restaurants.

-To help you spend the best day playing in the sand and surf, we’ve compiled a comprehensive guide to a perfect day at the beach.
-This is everything you need to know from convenient places to parks, where to grab lunch or drinks and even the ideal spot for a beach selfie.
+To help you spend the best day playing in the sand and surf, we’ve compiled a comprehensive guide to a perfect beach day.
+This is everything you need to know from convenient places to parks, where to grab lunch or drinks and even the ideal spot for a selfie with an ocean backdrop.

-This barrier island beach has a laid back atmosphere and is often frequented by locals and surfers.
-With plenty of restaurants, surf shops, hotels and beach rentals, Folly Beach is great place to spend some time.
+This barrier island beach has a laid-back atmosphere and is often frequented by locals and surfers.
+With plenty of restaurants, surf shops, hotels and beach rentals, Folly Beach is a great place to spend some time.
 Plus, Folly is a short drive from the heart of downtown Charleston with all its attractions and activities.
 Note, summertime traffic can be extra heavy.
 If you’re not staying on the beach, plan to arrive by 10 a.m.
+Also, a beach preservation project is underway; check cityoffollybeach.com for additional information on how this might impact your visit.

 Where to park: Limited parking is available at Folly Beach County Park (1100 W. Ashley Ave.), so plan to arrive early to secure a spot.
 Parking fees vary by season.
 The most you’ll pay is $10 per vehicle Monday to Friday and $15 on Saturday and Sunday.
 You can easily access the beach via the park, where you’ll be close to restrooms, outdoor showers, a snack bar and lifeguards.

 Lunch break: Lost Dog Café, open daily at 106 W. Huron Ave.
-Order up a fried green tomato and bacon sandwich or have breakfast for lunch (think pancakes topped with fresh strawberries).
+Order up Southern style BLT with fried green tomatoes, bacon and pimento cheese.
+Or start your day with coffee and pancakes topped with fresh strawberries and bananas.

 Souvenir shopping: Open since 1951 at 20 Center St., Mr. John’s Beach Store is the perfect place to pick up a fun Folly souvenir or a new pair of shades.

-Beach beers: Blu Restaurant and Bar, 1 Center St. inside The Tides Hotel.
+Beach beers: BLU Restaurant and Bar, 1 Center St. inside The Tides Hotel.
 Take in the ocean views while enjoying a cocktail or beer.
-Or try the brand new Pier 101 Restaurant & Bar, 101 E Arctic Ave., for oceanfront dining.
+Or try Pier 101 Restaurant & Bar, 101 E Arctic Ave., for oceanfront dining.

 Dinner by the ocean: Rita’s Seaside Grill, open daily at 2 Center St. Dine on fish and shrimp tacos or a crab cake sandwich while enjoying live music in a casual atmosphere.